 CrossCountry Stations and Destinations

-This provider is the only train operator in the UK that does not operate any of their route’s stations.
 All trains journeying with CrossCountry call or terminate at Birmingham New Street, making this station a crucial one for travellers journeying anywhere along the line.
-While the line does provide for a journey that traverses the country, the majority of passengers utilise regular services connecting Birmingham with other large and small cities along the network.
-This includes hourly core services from Birmingham to Newcastle, Birmingham to Manchester, and Birmingham to Stansted Airport.
-An hourly service is also available from Cardiff Central to Nottingham as well as from Sheffield to York.
+There are hourly core services from Birmingham to Newcastle, Birmingham to Manchester, and Birmingham to Stansted Airport.
+In addition, there is also an hourly service available from Cardiff Central to Nottingham and from Sheffield to York.
 Some of the other important and popular stations along this line include Edinburgh Waverly, Bristol Temple Meads, Exeter St Davids, Plymouth and Bath Spa.

 CrossCountry Trains Ticket Types

 CrossCountry offers two main classes for passengers: Standard Class and First Class.
-Those travelling in First Class can expect larger seats, tables, power outlets, WiFi and an in-seat complimentary food and drink on most of their core services.
-Standard Class has the option to pre-book seats at tables as well as purchase food and drinks from a concessions trolley.
-WiFi is available on all High Speed and Voyager trains for an additional fee.
-Promotions and discounts are available for purchasing advanced tickets for specific train times and Off-Peak tickets.
-Anytime, single and Peak tickets are all also available.
-Those journeying with bikes can book space on the train, however space is limited for bicycles and passengers should always book in advance.
+Those travelling in First Class can expect larger seats, tables, power outlets, WiFi and an in-seat complimentary food and drink on most of CrossCountry services.
+Standard Class has the option to pre-book seats at tables as well as purchase food and drinks the catering on-board.

 We’ve sent you a confirmation email.